Shipping & Sortation systems

 - Capable of rates greater than 280 trays per minute

 Accuracy and timeliness of order fulfillment have never been a higher concern until now.
 Combine these factors with the increasing requirement to reduce resources and trim costs within the distribution channel, makes it easy to understand the benefits and efficiencies automated sortation systems deliver.
 With the rise of e-commerce, sortation and conveyor systems have evolved from simply transporting cases for store replenishment to handling a variety of individual items and packaging types, including cases, totes and polybags.
-This evolution has introduced new fulfillment complexities.
+This evolution has introduced new order fulfillment complexities.

 - Increase throughput to keep pace with high order volumes and SKU proliferation